-Q3 Who is your permanent advisor in the MedFT Program?
-Click more than one if you have two permanent advisors.
+Who is your permanent advisor in the MedFT Program?
+Click more than one if you have two rmanent advisors.

 Andy Brimhall, PhD (1)

 Jake Jensen, PhD (4)

 Angela Lamson, PhD (5)

 Damon Rappleyea, PhD (6)

+Erin Roberts, PhD (7)

+Kayla Fitzke, PhD (8)

-Q4 Please choose the current/most recent semester and year that you engaged in your internship requirement:
+Please choose the current/most recent semester and year that you engaged in your internship quirement:

-O Summer (1)
+Summer (1)

-O Fall (2)
+Fall (2)

-O Spring (3)
+C Spring (3)

-Q5 Please select the internship course prefix(es) and number(s) that you are currently enrolled in or most recently completed.
+S Please select the internship course prefix(es) and number(s) that you are currently enrolled in most recently completed.
 You may select more than one.

 HDFS 8910 (20)

 HDFS 8911 (21)

 HDFS 8912 (22)

 Q6 What internship site are you currently attending/most recently attended?
 (Write in box internship site name and location.
-For example, Vidant Medical Center, Rehabilitation Unit) (If you were at more than one internship, please fill out a survey for each internship site)

-Q7 Who is/was your internship site supervisor?
+For example, Vidant Medical Center, Rehabilitation Unit) (If you were at more than one internship, please fill out a survey for each internship site) Q7 Who is/was your internship site supervisor?
 Q8 Check as many boxes as necessary to describe the categories of work that you engaged in with your internship at this site.
 Fill in the "other" box if a description does not fit that is offered.

-Teaching (1)

-Research/Grant Writing (2)

-Clinical/Supervision (3)

-Policy (4)

-Other (5)

-Q How many hours per week, on average, are you/were you at your internship site?:

-Q10 How many hours on average are/were related to Medical Family Therapy (i.e., engaging in teaching, research, clinical activity/supervision, policy work, etc. that is related to advancing BPS-S health and health outcomes, integrated healthcare, reducing health disparities, MedFT training, etc.)?
+Teaching (1) Research/Grant Writing (2) Clinical/Supervision (3) Policy (4) Other (5) Q9 How many hours per week, on average, are you/were you at your internship site?: Q10 How many hours on average are/were related to Medical Family Therapy (i.e., engaging in teaching, research, clinical activity/supervision, policy work, etc. that is related to advancing BPS-S health and health outcomes, integrated healthcare, reducing health disparities, MedFT training, etc.)?
 Responses to this will not impact your ability to count or continue in your internship but will help us to better advocate for duties and experiences that will grow your MedFT skill set.
 Q11 Approximately how many direct client contact hours do you get each week at your internship site?

 Q12 Approximately how many hours per week, on average, do you spend in direct face to face contact with your site supervisor where they are available to offer supervision when needed?

-\bigcirc less than 1 (1)
+O less than 1 (1)

-\bigcirc between 1-3 (2)
+O between 1-3 (2)

-\bigcirc 3 or more (3)
+○ 3 or more (3)

 Q13 Learned Skills: The MedFT Program would like to foster certain skills in their students through the internship experience.
 Rate how your internship contributes/d to these skills:

-Not Applicable to my chosen internship (1) Never (2) Sometimes (3) About half the time (4) Most of the time (5) Always (6) Ability to examine and synthesize your knowledge regarding the theoretical and philosophical underpinning of MedFT (SLO 1) (1) 0 0 0 0 0 0 Ability to use your knowledge of the biopsychosocial- spiritual, systemic and biomedical paradigms of MedFT (SLO 1) (2) 0 0 0 0 0 \bigcirc Ability to translate MedFT knowledge, empirical support and skills into a variety of healthcare and academic contexts.
-(SLO 2) (3) 0 0 \bigcirc 0 0 0 Ability to practice collaborative and integrated behavioral health care (SLO 2) (4) 0 \bigcirc \bigcirc 0 \bigcirc \bigcirc Ability to use research/program evaluation (SLO 2) (5) 0 \bigcirc 0 0 0 \bigcirc Ability to utilize supervision/leadership skills in research, clinical work, program implementation, etc. (SLO 2) (6) 0 0 \bigcirc 0 0 0
+Not Applicable to my chosen internship (1) Never (2) Sometimes (3) About half the time (4) Most of the time (5) Always (6) Ability to examine and synthesize your knowledge regarding the theoretical and philosophical underpinning of MedFT (SLO 1) (1) 0 0 0 0 0 0 Ability to use your knowledge of the biopsychosocial-spiritual, systemic and biomedical paradigms of MedFT (SLO 1) (2) 0 0 0 0 0 0 Ability to translate MedFT knowledge, empirical support and skills into a variety of healthcare and academic contexts.
+(SLO 2) (3) 0 0 0 0 0 0 Ability to practice collaborative and integrated behavioral health care (SLO 2) (4) 0 0 0 0 0 0 Ability to use research/program evaluation (SLO 2) (5) 0 0 0 0 0 0 Ability to utilize supervision/leadership skills in research, clinical work, program implementation, etc. (SLO 2) (6) 0 0 0 0 0 0